mohammad1997izadi/ETH-LSTM/README.md

 and model trained for 201 epoch ( last one is just for draw the plot and completion of 200 epochs ) i considered 2 step days sequence to predict 3th day. e.x first and second days data considered to predict 3th day close price.

-in the end i have used FC layer to calculate and give me the 1 dimensional output.
+at the end i have used FC layer to calculate and give me the 1 dimensional output.